Rosaries & Chaplets: How are They Different?

 The Bead Layout is Usually Different

-Both use beads or knots to help identify the prayers.
-They free us to focus our hearts and minds instead of being concerned with which prayer is next.
+Both rosaries and chaplets use beads or knots to identify the prayers.
+They free us to focus our hearts and minds rather than being concerned about the next prayer.
 Yet, the groupings are different.

 All rosaries have decades, which are groups of ten beads.
 They also have a group of three at the beginning.
 Single beads separate them.
-While they can also be 20 decades or a one-decade pocket rosary, they always have the same basic layout.
+While they can also have a single decade or 20 of them, they always have the same basic layout.

 2